On the projectivity of finitely generated flat modules: Introduction

 \section{Introduction}

-The main purpose of the present article is to investigate the projectivity of finitely generated flat modules of a commutative ring.
-It is worthy to mention that this has been the main topic of many articles in the literature over the years and it is still of current interest, see e.g. \cite{Cox-Pendleton}, \cite{Endo}, \cite{Jondrup}, \cite{Puninski-Rothmaler}, \cite{Vasconcelos}, \cite{Wiegand}.
-Note that in general there are f.g. flat modules which are not necessarily projective, see Example \ref{example 1}, also see \cite[Tag 00NY]{Johan} for another example.
-We use f.g. in place of ``finitely generated". \\
+The main purpose of the present paper is to investigate the projectivity of finitely generated flat modules of a commutative ring.
+This topic has been the main subject of many articles in the literature over the years and it is still of current interest, see e.g. \cite{Cox-Pendleton}, \cite{Endo}, \cite{Facchini}, \cite{Jondrup}, \cite{Puninski-Rothmaler}, \cite{Vasconcelos}, \cite{Wiegand}.
+Note that in general there are finitely generated flat modules which are not projective, see Example \ref{example 1}, also see \cite[Tag 00NY]{Johan} as another example (note that our example is so simple than the cited one; it is also applicable for other purposes).
+The main motivation to investigate the projectivity of finitely generated flat modules essentially originates from the fact that ``every finitely generated flat module over a local ring is free'', see Theorem \ref{lemma 8}.
+This result together with Theorem \ref{th 4} plays a major role in this paper. \\

-In this paper, the projectivity of a finitely generated flat module of a commutative ring is studied through its exterior powers and invariant factors.
-The important outcome of this study is that some major results in the literature on the projectivity of f.g. flat modules are re-proved directly (e.g. without using the homological methods) and at the same time most of them are vastly generalized.
-In particular, Theorem \ref{th 6} vastly generalizes \cite[Theorem 1]{Endo}, Theorem \ref{th 3} generalizes \cite[Theorem 2.1]{Vasconcelos} and Theorem \ref{coro 5} generalizes \cite[Theorem 2]{Wiegand}, \cite[Proposition 2.3]{Cox-Pendleton}, it also generalizes \cite[Proposition 5.5 and Corollary 5.6]{Puninski-Rothmaler} in the commutative case.
-In fact, Theorem \ref{coro 5} can be viewed as a generalization of all of the above mentioned results. \\
+In this paper, the projectivity of a finitely generated flat module of a commutative ring is studied through its exterior powers and invariant factors and then we obtain various new and interesting results.
+One of the features of this study is that some major results in the literature on the projectivity of finitely generated flat modules are generalized.
+In particular, Theorem \ref{th 6} generalizes \cite[Theorem 1]{Endo}, Theorem \ref{th 3} a little improves \cite[Theorem 2.1]{Vasconcelos}, Theorem \ref{coro 5} generalizes \cite[Theorem 2]{Wiegand}, \cite[Proposition 2.3]{Cox-Pendleton}, it also generalizes \cite[Proposition 5.5 and Corollary 5.6]{Puninski-Rothmaler} in the commutative case and Corollary \ref{Corollary 19} generalizes \cite[Theorem 2]{Wiegand}.
+In fact, Theorem \ref{coro 5} can be viewed as a generalization of all of the above mentioned results.
+This theorem is one of the main novel contributions of this paper and has many non-trivial consequences.
+Theorems \ref{Corollary VII}, \ref{Corollary VIII} and \ref{Theorem I} are another interesting results of this paper. \\

-The main motivation to investigate the projectivity of f.g. flat modules essentially originates from the fact that ``every f.g. flat module over a local ring is free''.
-In this article we also prove a more general result, Theorem \ref{Theorem 1}.
-This result, in particular, implies the above fact, see Corollary \ref{lemma 8}. \\

-For reading the present article having a reasonable knowledge from the ``exterior powers of a module'' is necessary.
-In this article, all of the rings are commutative. \\
+For reading the present paper having a reasonable knowledge on the ``exterior powers of a module'' is necessary.
+In this paper, all rings are commutative. \\